Fritzhoy/Araucaria/README.md

 ## Inspiration

   The idea of this project is to make the population aware of the importance of preserving and cultivating new species of Araucaria, understanding that there is an economic and environmental value in those trees and show the possibilities for ordinary people to enter carbon markets that today are almost exclusive to large companies.
-People who have Araucaria trees on their land will be rewarded with carbon credits referring to the offset of the Araucaria trees, based on the height, diameter and crown of the trees retroactive carbon offset tokens will be issued to financially compensate landowners that care for and maintain the trees on their land, which will be collected at the first access to the platform.
+People who have Araucaria trees on their land will be rewarded with carbon credits referring to the offset of the Araucaria trees, based on the height, diameter of the trees retroactive carbon offset tokens will be issued to financially compensate landowners that care for and maintain the trees on their land, which will be collected at the first access to the platform.

 Every new year a request to a **Chainlink Oracle** will be performed to check the trees states, if the state of trees pass(tree still there) a offset carbon tokens referring to previous year will be available to be claim by landowners.